 Other factors that can also have an effect on the premium that is charged for life insurance covering will include the age, the gender, and the health of the applicant, as well as the health history, and even the family health history.
 This is because genetically, various illnesses can be carried forward through a family.

 Your health condition – especially when you’ve been diagnosed with a specific issue such as abscess pneumonia – will also be considered.
 In this particular case, it can be possible to qualify for a Standard life insurance policy rating, provided that you are otherwise in good health.
-This means that your premium rate would be in line with that of other policyholders who are of your same age and gender.

 What If You Don’t Qualify for Traditional Life Insurance Coverage?